ChristensenJoe/ChristensenJoe/README.md

 Full Stack Software Engineer primarily using React/Redux and Ruby on Rails!
 Passionate & curious problem solver building programs to deliver easy solutions to users' wants/issues.

-Approaching programming problems and life with persistance, passion, and curiosity.
+Approaching both programming problems and life with persistance, passion, and curiosity.

 ## Projects :art: